biicode/docs/c++/gettingstarted.rst

     return RUN_ALL_TESTS();
   }

-This is just a sum function and a test using Google Test framework.
+It is just a sum function and a test using Google Test framework.

 The *#include* is composed as ``#include <biicode_user>/<block_name>/path/to/file``.
 In this case, it *#includes* the ``include/gtest/gtest.h`` header from |google_test_biicode_link| block and user **google**.

-In the web you see its latest version is **10 tagged STABLE**:
+In the web, you see its latest version is **10 tagged STABLE**:

 .. image:: /_static/img/c++/gtest_in_biicode.png